By Marcin Wojtyczka

 - Close seawater valves when you leave the boat in the marina

-- Lash a tapered, soft-wood plugs (bunks) to a through-hull fittings, pipes and seacocks.
+- Lash tapered soft-wood plugs (bunks) to through-hull fittings, pipes and seacocks.
 In an emergency, you can drive the tapered end to plug a leak

 Steps: